WHAT HAPPENS WHEN I ARRIVE?

 WHERE WILL I BE STAYING?

-As well as the beach conservation work, you will help with the scientific data entry and daily camp maintenance, taking turns to cook, tidy and clean the camp, clean the boats, rinse dive kit, collect firewood, prime hurricane lamps, collect and treat water, and help with a wide variety of other essential camp duties.
+As well as the marine conservation work you may be asked to help with the scientific data entry and will need to help with daily camp maintenance, taking turns to cook, tidy and clean the camp, rinse dive kit, and help with a wide variety of other important and essential camp duties.

 WHAT WILL I BE EATING?